Using Sports Psychology to Train the Brain to Win

-At the end of the day, athletes' mental states will serve to hold them back or be the reason they are able to step up and meet the requirements.
-This is the reason they should be striving to master their minds rather than being mastered by it.
+At the end of the day, athletes' mental states will serve to hold them back or be the reason they can step up and meet the requirements.
+This is the reason they should be striving to master their minds rather than being dominated by them.
 If they do not, they risk losing their games before these even begin!
-It is recommended that stock is taken in terms of performance improvements by the answering of these questions:
+It is recommended that stock is taken in terms of performance improvements by answering these questions:

 As trained professionals, coaches can prove invaluable in helping athletes to master their mindsets in a quick, effective manner.
-Sports psychologists can work collaboratively with both trainers and athletes in order to identify any challenges, identify actions which can negate these, and generally just teach both parties how athletes can come to be in an optimal state of mind in order to achieve their goals.
+Sports psychologists can work collaboratively with both trainers and athletes to identify any challenges, remember actions that can negate these, and generally teach both parties how athletes can come to be in an optimal state of mind to achieve their goals.

-The sports psychologist's role will, to some extent, parallel that of the coach, in terms of their input being just as pivotal a part of keeping athletes performing at their full potential.
-Sports psychology is the key that can render a weak performance a very valuable one and can make a good athlete a great one.
+The sports psychologist's role will, to some extent, parallel that of the coach, in terms of their input being as pivotal a part of keeping athletes performing at their full potential.
+Sports psychology is the key that can render a weak performance a precious one and can make a good athlete a great one.